JIANGJZ/jiangjz.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently an assistant profosser at [Beijing Normal University](https://www.bnuzh.edu.cn/), working on High Performance Computing, and Efficient Machine Learning System.
-Prior to this, I earned my Ph.D. from the Guangzhou Supercomputing Center at Sun Yat-sen University, 2024.
+Hi, I am currently an assistant profosser at [Beijing Normal University](https://www.bnuzh.edu.cn/), working on high performance computing and efficient machine learning system.
+Prior to this, I earned my Ph.D. from the Guangzhou Supercomputing Center at Sun Yat-sen University, July 2024.
 I also have industry experience working as an R&D Engineer and Senior R&D Engineer at companies such as Baidu and NetEase Games.
 You can find my email address: jiangjz@bnu.edu.cn .

 ## 🏫 Education